coins5/coins5.dev/src/blog/getting-started-with-loguru.md

 ## Final Thoughts

 Loguru is a great tool if you're building Python web apps.
 It's easy to plug into frameworks like Flask, FastAPI, or Sanic (which I use often), and gives you structured, readable logs with minimal effort.

-Thinking about a follow-up post on using Loguru with FastAPI or Sanic?
-Let me know in the comments or reach out on Twitter 😄

-## What's next

-I will finish the Astro tutorial, and then keep adding more posts.
-Watch this space for more to come.